dhaberl/PET_slices_CNN/README.md

 ## Getting Started
 ### Branches
 - master - First, a CNN is trained and tested on the original images only acting as a baseline.
 Then, a new model is trained using image augmentations with handcrafted (empirical) augmentation parameters.
-- BayesianOptimization - Same setup as master-branch but with a Bayesian optimization in order to evaluate if better parameters can be fined compared to the empirical approach.
+- BayesianOptimization - Same setup as master-branch but with a Bayesian optimization in order to evaluate if better parameters can be found compared to the empirical approach.

 ### Installation